Hemann55/medusa-fulfillment-shiprocket/README.md

   shipment_height:
   shipment_weight:
 }
-If you don't pass the dimensions, then this plugin will choose the largest item and pass its dimensions to Shiprocket for volumetic weight calculations.
+If you don't pass the dimensions, then this plugin will choose the largest item and pass its dimensions to Shiprocket for volumetric weight calculations.
 If you don't pass the shipment_weight, the actual weight passed to Shiprocket is the sum of actual weights of all the items in your cart.

-Most of the times, Shiprocket will use actual weight for rate calculation.
+Most of the time, Shiprocket will use actual weight for rate calculation.
 However, if the volumetric weight is larger than actual weight, Shiprocket will use volumetric weight for rate calculations.

 ---
 <br/>